Who is this program for?

 Are there any electives in the MALTS program?

 There are no electives in the MALTS program.
-The program consists of eight specific courses, Supervised Workplace Immersion, and a Capstone Project.
+The program consists of eight specific courses, Workplace Integration, and a Capstone Project.
 If you have already completed Old Testament Foundations and/or New Testament Foundations, see further explanation under Admission Details.

 Can I take MALTS courses by distance?

-Not technically, no. With the exception of Supervised Workplace Immersion and the Capstone Project, all MALTS courses are taught during two week residencies, with course work before and after each residency.
-Supervised Workplace Immersion and the Capstone Project will be completed largely between residencies via regular video-conferencing communication with your supervisor/mentor.
+With the exception of Workplace Integration and the Capstone Project, all MALTS courses are taught during two-week residencies, with course work before and after each residency.
+Workplace Integration and the Capstone Project will be completed largely between residencies via regular video-conferencing communication with your supervisor/mentor.
 The final requirement for the Capstone Project will be a presentation given to your cohort during the final Capstone Retreat.

-Do I need to find my own mentor for Supervised Workplace Immersion?
+Do I need to find my own mentor for Workplace Integration?

 Admission and Registration Details